Kraftwerk Heimbach: History

-Kraftwerk Heimbach is located in the High Fens – Eifel Nature Park, on the south bank of the Rur near the Rur reservoir.
+Kraftwerk Heimbach is located in the High Fens – Eifel Nature Park, on the south bank of the Roer near the Rur reservoir.
 It takes its water from the Urft reservoir, 110 m higher.
 When it was built, it was the largest hydro-electric power station in Europe.

 In 1895, Otto Intze, a leading expert of water building in Germany, was commissioned by the government of the Rhenish Provinces to look into the area of Urft and Rur, because it was subject to drought in summer and flooding in winter.
 He arrived at the conclusion that the building of dams should be combined with power stations to make the effort economical.
 The building of the dams was begun in 1899.
 The reservoirs were filled by March 1905.

 The main hall was designed by Georg Frentzen from Aachen in Jugendstil architecture.
 It had eight Francis turbines, each serving a generator of 1.5 MW.
 The power station was opened on 8 May 1905.
 It served Aachen, parts of Cologne, and the Eifel region.

 In 1974, the original turbines were taken out of service.
 Two of them were kept as a historic monument, while others were moved to different locations such as Staustufe Fankel, in the Kraftwerk Weisweiler and in Brauweiler, for historic demonstration.
 In Heimbach, they were replaced by two more efficient turbines, that served from 1975.
 The facility was restored in 1990 and 1991.

 The power station is still in operation, run by RWE Generation.
 It has an installed capacity of 16 MW, used mainly to cover peak demand, usually during morning hours on weekdays.